medbh42/digitorium2026_github_workshop/README.md

-# Digitorium Workshop 2: Versioning with GitHub
+# Digitorium Workshop 2: Versioning with GitHub on a Sunny Saturday!

 Presented by Lance Michael Simpson